-Uruguayan American School (UAS) offers three accredited programs of study: U.S. high school diploma, Uruguayan high school diploma, and IB diploma.
+Uruguayan American School (UAS) offers three accredited programs of study: U.S. high school diploma, Uruguayan high school diploma, and International Baccalaureate (IB) diploma.
 The New England Association of Schools and Colleges fully accredited the school, and it is the only Uruguayan school to maintain the U.S. academic calendar.
 UAS has approximately 330 students from nursery through grade 12.
-The school size allows students to participate in many after-school activities, clubs, and sports while receiving individual academic attention because of the commitment to maintaining small class sizes.
-The sports offered are basketball, soccer, swimming, and volleyball; the teams participate in regional tournaments.
+Through the school’s commitment to maintaining small class sizes, the school allows students to participate in many after-school activities, clubs, and sports while receiving individual academic attention.
+UAS offers basketball, soccer, swimming, and volleyball; teams compete in regional tournaments.

-Facilities: The school spreads across 3 hectares and occupies 7,100 square meters of building space from the nursery through secondary school.
+Facilities: The school spreads across three hectares and occupies 7,100 square meters of building space from the nursery through the secondary school.
 Primary and secondary sections are separate from each other.
-Special facilities include a full-service cafeteria, a library, 3 science laboratories, a computer room, a music room, a drama room, an auditorium, and 2 large gymnasiums, that include a fully equipped weight room and 2 locker rooms.
-The outside facilities include a soccer field, a basketball court, and 3 playground areas.
+Special facilities include a full-service cafeteria, a library, three science laboratories, a computer room, a music room, a drama room, an auditorium, and two large gymnasiums that include a fully equipped weight room and two locker rooms.
+The outside facilities include a soccer field, a basketball court, and three playground areas.

 Finances: For the 2023-2024 school year, semester tuition rates are: N, PK & K: $5,260; grades 1-5: $8,490; and grades 6-12: $10,055.
 A one-time registration fee of $ 9,500 is levied on all students from nursery through grade 12.
 Tuition and registration fee are charged in U.S. dollars.

 Special Needs: Review the Special Needs Profile for this school to learn more about their capability to support students with exceptionalities.